antzGames/Godot-Compatibility-Decal-Node/README.md

 # Animated Decal Node for all Godot 4 Renderers
 This plugin provides both instanced and non-instanced animated decal node functionality for all Renderers in Godot 4.4-4.6, packaged as an easy-to-use plugin.

 Allows thousands of decals to be drawn with one draw call and performs well.
-No limits set, unlike Godot's Compatibility/Mobile Decal limits of Max 8 decals per surface and max 64 decals per frame.
+No limits set, unlike Godot's Compatibility/Mobile Decal limits of Max 8 decals per mesh and max 64 decals per frame.

 > [!IMPORTANT]
-> There is currently a PR to get Decal support for the Compatibility Renderer, with the same support as the Mobile renderer (Max 8 decals per surface, max 64 decals per frame): https://github.com/godotengine/godot/pull/118070 which will close https://github.com/godotengine/godot-proposals/discussions/12903 which I actively was trying to push.
-If you need to project thousands of decals on a mesh, then my solution is a good option.
+> There is currently a [PR](https://github.com/godotengine/godot/pull/118070) to get Decal support for the Compatibility Renderer,
+> with the same support as the Mobile renderer (Max 8 decals per surface, max 64 decals per frame).
+> If you need to use hundreds or thousands of decals on a single mesh, then my solution is a very good option.

 Included Demo scene:

 <img width="962" height="563" alt="demo" src="https://github.com/user-attachments/assets/9e101ea3-d81e-4f6b-8629-647c09d98d33" />

-2000 Animated Instanced Skull Decals + 1000 pooled Animated Explosions Decals
+2000 Animated Instanced Skull Decals + 1000 pooled one shot Animated Explosions Decals

 <img width="962" height="563" alt="flipbook" src="https://github.com/user-attachments/assets/e0078043-5f10-428e-ad0b-6f669a009665" />